-- a) The Authority requires the Services set out in the attached Schedule 1- Specification. - b) Following a competitive tender process, the Authority wishes to appoint the Contractor to provide the Services and the Contractor agrees to provide those Services in accordance with these terms and conditions. - c) The Authority will enter into the Contract on the basis that it requires the Services for the Initial Contract Period.
+- a) The Authority requires the Services set out in the attached Specification Schedule. - b) Following a competitive tender process, the Authority has appointed the Contractor to provide the Services and the Contractor hereby agrees to provide those Services in accordance with these terms and conditions. - c) The Authority enters into the Contract on the basis that it requires the Services for the Initial Contract Period.
 However, in entering into the Contract, both Parties acknowledge that circumstances may prevent the Authority from fulfilling the funding requirements of the Contract for the Initial Contract Period.
 In these circumstances, the Parties undertake to discuss the future scope of the Contract before the end of the relevant Project Year.